youngfreezydiscovery/nx-ui-lib/README.md

 Run `nx dep-graph` to see a diagram of the dependencies of your projects.

+## Deploying a library to NPM

+Run `npm run pre-publish:minor` to bump the package's minor version for a new release.
+You can also use `npm run pre-publish:patch` to add a patch release or `npm run pre-publish:major` to add a major release.

+Run `npm publish ./dist/libs/<lib-name>/<org-name>-<lib-name>-<version>.tgz --access public` to publish the new version to NPM.

 ## Further help

 Visit the [Nx Documentation](https://nx.dev/angular) to learn more.